arjunmayilvaganan/itrix17/README.md

 # ITRIX 2017
-A interactive website developed for the symposium of IT department of CEG that was held in 2017.
+An interactive website developed for the symposium of IT department of CEG that was held in 2017.
 The website features a MacOS theme.

 ## Capabilities
 1. Students can register by providing their contact number